An analytic viewpoint on the Hasse principle: A smoothness criterion over residue fields of completions

-\begin{rem} As we can see from the proof, the hypotheses of Proposition \ref{3.1} can be relaxed to: \emph{for any neighborhood $M$ of $x$ there exists a rigid (resp. type 2) point $y_M \in M$ such that $\mathcal{X}$ is smooth over $\widetilde{\mathcal{H}(y_M)}$}. \end{rem}
+\begin{rem} As we can see from the proof, the hypotheses of Proposition \ref{3.1} can be relaxed to: \emph{for any neighborhood $M$ of $x$ in $C$ there exists a rigid or type 2 point $y_M \in M$ such that $\mathcal{X}$ is smooth over $\widetilde{\mathcal{H}(y_M)}$}. \end{rem}